programming-in-fm/programming-in-fm/README.md

 ## Hi

-I'm Frog++ and I enjoy programming with HTML, python and lower level languages such as C++.
+I enjoy programming with HTML, python and lower level languages such as C++.

 My main ideas for the future are:
 - To make a game engine 🎮